Jakub Dębski

-Jakub Dębski (born 10 June 1988), known online as Dem or Dem3000, is a cartoonist, writer, and YouTuber most known as the creator of the Kuce z Bronksu animated web series.
-His most prominent comic books include Raptory (2018), Magowie (2020), and Czyjś Syn (2024).
+Jakub Dębski (/pl/; born 10 June 1988), known online as Dem or Dem3000, is a cartoonist, writer, and YouTuber most known as the creator of the Kuce z Bronksu animated web series.
+His most prominent comic books include Duże ilości naraz psów (2007), Raptory (2018), Magowie (2020), and Czyjś Syn (2024).

 Career

 Comics

 Jakub Dębski started his career publishing webcomics on his website in 2004.
 He first gained popularity with Duże ilości naraz psów in 2007 and self-published his first printed comic book Brak zrozumienia dla realizmu in 2010.

 His style consists of basic stick figures on simple white or gray backgrounds.
 He has been called a minimalist cartoonist with his works exhibited next to other Polish minimalist comic book artists.

 His semi-autobiographical work Czyjś Syn has been named The Best Independent Comic of 2024 at the Złote Kurczaki award show.

 He is a co-founder of NetKolektyw, a group of webcomic artists from Poland.